Panthers sign future center at bargain, but it’s life-changing for Tyler Larsen

 In 2015, Tyler Larsen lived with his parents and worked for his father.
 His job was to replace sprinkler heads, dig trenches and lay sod.

-But in 2015 and parts of 2016, football, his lifelong dream, seemed to be gone to him forever.
+But in 2015 and parts of 2016, football, Larsen’s lifelong dream, seemed to be gone forever.

 A standout center and guard at Utah State, Larsen went undrafted in 2014 and couldn’t quite latch on to a roster.
-He bounced from Miami to Washington, before he was waived He was on Carolina’s practice squad in the spring of 2016, and saw action in one game against Los Angeles in November before his prospects to play dwindled again.
+He bounced from Miami to Washington.
+He was on Carolina’s practice squad in the spring of 2016, and played in one game against Los Angeles in November.
 All told, he was cut and re-signed 10 times by three different teams in two years.

-They ultimately brought Larsen to their practice fields in San Jose, halfway through a 10-day, two-game west-coast trip, and that’s where he finally stuck to the roster.
+They ultimately brought Larsen to their practice fields in San Jose, Calif., halfway through a 10-day, two-game West Coast trip, and he finally stuck.
 He spent the rest of the season and much of 2017 filling in for Kalil, who battled neck and shoulder injuries.

 Now, he’s a part of the team’s plan for the future.